Durgasravanipenumaka/C-Programs/Arrays.md

 }
 ```
-## Find the largest element in an array using pointer notation.
+## 2.Find the largest element in an array using pointer notation.
 ```c
 #include<stdio.h>
 void largest(int arr[],int len){